PRINCIPLES OF INDUSTRIAL CHEMISTRY

 -Sulfur and sulfur compounds: sulfuric acid.
 Claus process.

--Chloro-alkali industry: chlorine and sodium hydroxide, hydrochloric acid, sodium carbonate.
+-Chloro-alkali industry: chlorine and sodium hydroxide, hydrochloric acid,

 1) "Chimica Inorganica Industriale" Carlo Botteghi (Piccin)

 2) "An Introduction to Industrial Chemistry" C. A. Heaton